SatyaFariz/thebizconquest_test/README.md

 22:45 - Added some components and got 80% of the main functionality done (without the update functionality) using mock data.

 23:20 - Set up the backend.
 I never used FastAPI before because I mainly use Nest.js in most of my projects.
-Fortunately I managed to the API working with only 2 Claude prompts.
+Fortunately I managed to get the API working with only 2 Claude prompts.
 So I only needed to update a few lines of code and managed to get all the endpoints done in one fell swoop.

 23:35 - Frontend and backend integration.
 Because the frontend is almost done using a mock data, I only need to write a few lines of code to connect it to the backend to make it fully functional.